Fushimi Inari Shrine: An In-Depth Guide

 Directions to Starting Point

-The statue of fox beside a big red Torii Gate across from JR Inari station
+The tour starts next to the statue of fox beside a big red Torii Gate across from JR Inari station

 Tips